-Ocean acidification refers to the on-going decrease in ocean pH as a result of the uptake of anthropogenic carbon dioxide (CO_2) in the ocean.
-The partial pressure of CO_2 (pCO_2) increases in the atmosphere due to anthropogenic inputs.
-It has increased by more than 35% since the beginning of the industrial revolution leading to changes in the Earth's climate and in the functioning of terrestrial ecosystems.
-The world's oceans currently absorb on average about one metric ton of CO_2 produced by each person every year.
-It is estimated that the surface waters of the oceans have taken up over 500 Gt CO_2 , about half of all that generated by human activities since 1800 (Sabine et al., 2004).
-The increase of pCO_2 profoundly affects the seawater carbonate system (Table 1).
+Ocean acidification refers to the on-going decrease in ocean pH as a result of the uptake of anthropogenic carbon dioxide (CO2) in the ocean.
+The partial pressure of CO2 (pCO2) increases in the atmosphere due to anthropogenic inputs.
+It has increased by about 40% (267 to 384 μatm) since the beginning of the industrial revolution leading to changes in the Earth's climate and in the functioning of terrestrial ecosystems.
+The world's oceans currently absorb on average about one metric ton of CO2 produced by each person every year.
+It is estimated that the surface waters of the oceans have taken up 118 Pg C, or about 25% of the carbon generated by human activities since 1800 (Sabine et al., 2004).
+The increase of pCO2 profoundly affects the seawater carbonate system (Table 1).
 It increases the concentrations of bicarbonate and dissolved inorganic carbon, and lowers pH, the concentration of carbonate ions (CO_3^{2-}) and the saturation state of the major shell-forming carbonate minerals: